-The standards staff shall review the "final draft" of the standard, implementation plan, VRFs and VSLs to assess whether the documents are within the scope of the associated SAR, whether the standard is clear and enforceable as written, and whether the standard meets the criteria specified in NERC's Benchmarks for Excellent Standards and criteria for governmental approval of standards, VRFs and VSLs.
-The results of this review shall be provided to the drafting team and the Standards Committee with a recommendation on whether the documents are ready for formal posting and balloting.
+The standards staff shall coordinate a quality review19 of the "final draft" of the standard, implementation plan, VRFs and VSLs to assess whether the documents are within the scope of the associated SAR, whether the standard is clear and enforceable as written, and whether the standard meets the criteria specified in NERC's Benchmarks for Excellent Standards and criteria for governmental approval of standards, VRFs and VSLs.
+This review shall be completed within 30 days of receipt of the final version of the documents from the drafting team.
+The detailed results of this review shall be provided to the drafting team and the Standards Committee with a recommendation on whether the documents are ready for formal posting and balloting.